Brandon Gill: Political positions

 Gill stated that "fortifying the border" would be his principal policy objective.
-He supports mass deportations and has shared unverified accounts of migrants eating household pets.
+He supports mass deportations.
 Gill circulated a petition calling for the deportation of Somali-born Minnesota congresswoman Ilhan Omar after Omar gave an interview, advising undocumented people to "refrain from disclosing information" when being questioned by Immigration and Customs Enforcement.
 He has also described "remigration" policies as "desperately needed".

 At an event hosted by the New York Young Republican Club, Gill praised Daniel Penny, who was acquitted of manslaughter for the killing of Jordan Neely.
 Gill said, "I think we need a lot more Daniel Pennys in this country, because we have far too many Jordan Neelys."
-Gill celebrated Penny's acquittal on X, posting "It's still not illegal to be white.”
+According to MSNBC's Jared Holt, Gill celebrated Penny's acquittal on X by posting "It's still not illegal to be white."

 Gill supports President Trump's proposal to redevelop the Gaza Strip, stating "President Trump is bringing peace to the Middle East, just as he promised.
 PROMISES KEPT."

-In March 2025, Gill submitted a bill to put Trump's face on the $100 note once his second term ends.
-That same month, Gill also introduced articles of impeachment against a judge after ruling against the Trump administration.

-In June 2025, Gill commented on a video of New York City mayoral candidate Zohran Mamdani eating with his hands, "Civilized people in America don't eat like this.
-If you refuse to adopt Western customs, go back to the Third World."
-Gill later criticized Mamdani for releasing a campaign video in Arabic, writing "Just a couple decades after 9/11, the leading candidate for NYC mayor is campaigning in Arabic.
-The humiliation is the point."